norskeld/sigma/docs/README.md

 ## Development

-The documentation is hosted on Vercel, so the **docs** branch is being published automatically.
+The documentation is hosted on Vercel, so every change made in directories and files, specified as exceptions in the `.vercelignore`, will be published automatically.

 ```bash
 npm run dev   # Start the development server